pscheid1/TSSG-laravel-musiclibrary/README.md

 simple test built into any "out of the box" project.
 If you create a new Lavarel project it has a home page that displays "Laravel 5".
 The simple test will issue a url to the server and assert that the text string "Laravel" is contained on the returned page.

-I have modifed a few things so this test will work with the Musicians Manager project.
+I have modified a few things so this test will work with the Musicians Manager project.
 The supplied test case is accomplished by running the following test class:  **\<root>\tests\ExampleTest.php**.
 I have replace the string "Laravel" mentioned above with the string "Password".
 When the Musicians Manager project is first accessed it will return a logon request page that will display among other things the "Password" string.
 To implement this test the phpunit.xml file was copied to the \<root> folder and the test name was changed to ExampleTest.php.
 From a command window,